-Wally Baram is a 22 year-old Mexican-Syrian comedian that probably should have stayed in school.
-After dropping out of Columbia University to pursue comedy full-time (since a degree in economics is an awfully expensive way to become a stand-up comedian), Wally has opened for Jeff Garlin, has written for BETTY (HBO) and What We Do in the Shadows (FX/Hulu), and performs regularly at the Hollywood Improv.
-As seen on Comedy Central, Showtime, and A&E, her comedy brings a unique perspective on the strange banalities of entering the adult world as well as growing up with a strong multi-cultural/Mexican-Syrian identity.
+Wally Baram is a Mexican-Syrian comedian in her early 20’s that probably should have stayed in school.
+After dropping out of college to pursue comedy full-time (since a degree in economics is an awfully expensive way to become a stand-up comedian), Wally has opened for Jeff Garlin, has written for BETTY (HBO) and What We Do in the Shadows (FX/Hulu), and performs regularly at the Hollywood Improv.
+As seen on The Late Show with Stephen Colbert, her comedy brings a unique perspective on the strange banalities of entering the adult world as well as growing up with a strong multi-cultural/Mexican-Syrian identity.
 Please help her figure out if dropping out was worth it.
 Really at a loss over here.

 It went really great!
 The students loved her and she had quite the line after the show of students wanting to meet and chat.
 Thanks!